Common name: Hickory Wattle

 Other Australian states: Qld Vic.

-From the Latin 'implexus' meaning entangled or entwined, refering to the pods which are folded and twisted, often forming a tangled mass.
+The name is from the Latin 'implexus' meaning entangled or entwined, refering to the pods which are folded and twisted, often forming a tangled mass.
+Acacia implexa is similar to Acacia melanoxylon which differs most obviously in having an orange to reddish funicle folded and ± surrounding the seed.

 APNI* Provides a link to the Australian Plant Name Index (hosted by the Australian National Botanic Gardens) for comprehensive bibliographic data ***The AVH map option provides a detailed interactive Australia wide distribution map drawn from collections held by all major Australian herbaria participating in the Australian Virtual Herbarium project.